slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- K.C.
 Flory*
 > *"There is no exception to the rule that everybody likes to be an exception to the rule."
 -- Malcolm Forbes*
 > *"Thinking is difficult.
-That's why most people judge."
+That’s why most people judge."
 -- Carl Jung*
 > *"Clear thinkers take feedback from reality, not society."
-"The three big decisions: where you live, who you're with, and what you're doing."
+"The three big decisions: where you live, who you’re with, and what you’re doing."
 "In the age of infinite leverage, judgement is the most important skill."
 "Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity."
-"The only part you can't outsource is judgement."
+"The only part you can’t outsource is judgement."
 -- Naval Ravikant*

 > *"My brother says to never make a big decision before you take a shower."*
 - Wait 48 hours before buying stuff
 - for every complex problem there is an answer that is clear, simple, and wrong.
-- indecision comes from not knowing what you want. they don't know what matters to them nor have found something larger then themselves to commit to.
+- indecision comes from not knowing what you want. they don’t know what matters to them nor have found something larger then themselves to commit to.
 - everything is a trade-off.
 - a good decision is risking little for the opportunity to gain a lot. and vice-versa.
 - people are punished for bad decisions and rarely rewarded for good decisions.
 - Ask yourself “does this decision require fast or slow thinking?”
 - Occam’s razor states that the simplest solution is usually correct.
 - the most important decision that you will make is not whether or not you should start something, but whether or not you should stay with something.
 - estimates are promises.
 What makes promises special is that once you promise something it is expected that you ACT upon realizing it.
-No one that has no ’skin in the game' should give estimates.
+No one that has no ’skin in the game’ should give estimates.
 - With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
 As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.
 - Beliefs lag behind reality.
 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?